Mapping in R

 Interactive Maps

-While there are a number of packages that can help create interactive maps such as plotly and mapview, for this example you are going to use leaflet.
+While there are a number of packages that can help create interactive maps such as plotly and mapview, for this example you are going to use a package you are already familiar with in leaflet.
 Leaflet allows you to create interactive web maps with the javaScript ‘Leaflet’ library.
-Because this package already has handlers for sf class data, you can use the original data imported from the kml files to complete this portion although the example will use the dataframe versions.
+Because this package already has handlers for sf class data, you can use some of the original data imported from the kml files to complete this portion along with the dataframe versions.

 In the most simple version, you set the point dataset you want to use for the map, tell leaflet the sort of markers you want to use to identify the points, and then let leaflet obtain the OSM tiles for the background image.